Photochemical Energy Conversion Artificial Photosynthesis

 For example an assignment in the exam might be:

-- Description and explanation of the charge carrier gerneration in semiconductors by sunlight.
+- Describe and explain the charge carrier gerneration in semiconductors by sunlight.

-- Naming the various factors determing the efficiency of a photoelectrochemical device.
+- Name the various factors determing the efficiency of a photoelectrochemical device.

-- Naming and explaning the most important loss factors of the electrochemical processes in a photoelectrochemical device.
+- Name and explain the most important loss factors of the electrochemical processes in a photoelectrochemical device.

 The exam may be repeated at the end of the semester.